With summer ending in Naples, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by pouring diluted bleach through the tube to clean the line.
+If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to clean the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Speedy Air Conditioning can make your system more efficient and help it last longer.
-We also have practical service agreements, so you won’t forget to book your regular tune-up!
+Annual air conditioner maintenance from Speedy Air Conditioning can make your equipment more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to book your annual tune-up!